apache/servicecomb-website/_posts/2017-08-25-stress-test-on-company-with-jmeter-in-k8s.md

 ## Background

 Stress test is an effective way to evaluate the performance of web applications.
-Besides, more and more web applications are decomposed into several microservices and performance of each microservice may vary,  stress test on web application based on microservice architecture plays a more important role.
+Besides, more and more web applications are decomposed into several microservices and performance of each microservice may vary as some are compute intensive while some are IO intensive.
+Stress test on web application based on microservice architecture plays a more important role.
 This blog will evaluate the performance of our [company demo](https://github.com/ServiceComb/ServiceComb-Company-WorkShop) using [JMeter 3.2](https://www.google.com.hk/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&ved=0ahUKEwiv9rjg7u_VAhUkxoMKHfoYDaYQFggvMAA&url=http%3A%2F%2Fjmeter.apache.org%2F&usg=AFQjCNHIHCOA-F9LnhaAn_STCWyPPgOpdw)(a powerful stress test tool) in our [Kubernetes](https://kubernetes.io/) cluster(a three nodes cluster, one master, two slaves).

 ## Test Plan

+From the [last post](http://servicecomb.io/docs/autoscale-on-company/), we figured out the manager service demands the most of the resources.
+Hence, in this plan, we want to find out the maximum performance of our manager service and find out the bottleneck of our system according to the maximum performance.
 Our JMeter test plan is shown in fig-1.
-In this plan, we want to find out the maximum performance of our manager service.

 ![fig-1 JMeter test plan]({{ site.url }}{{ site.baseurl }}/assets/images/company_test_plan.png){: .align-center}
 fig-1 JMeter test plan